creativoma/creativoma/README.md

 <h2>Hi, I’m Mariano.👋🏻 Frontend Developer and Creative Digital.👨🏻‍💻</h2>

-- 🤞🏻 I am looking for my first job in the IT world.
+- 🤞🏻 I'm looking for my first job in the IT world.
-- 👨🏻‍💻 I am in constant training as a frontend developer.
+- 👨🏻‍💻 I'm in constant training as a frontend developer.
 - 🙌🏻 I love everything that has to do with web development.
 - 😎 I also make graphic and digital pieces.